Psychology Courses After 12th - Eligibility, Duration & Top Institutes

 • Minimum of 50 per cent aggregate score in their 10+2

-• Sit for university-specific entrance exams for psychology after the 12th, CUET UG is a popular national-level examination.
+• Some universities may conduct entrance exams for psychology after the 12th.
+CUET UG (Common University Entrance Test) is a popular national-level examination.

 Also Read: 15+ Educational Psychology Courses for Teachers